martynling/vue-filter-control/README.md

         ],
         maxItems: 10
     }
- }
+ ]
 ```

- - `name/key` - db column/model attribute name
+ - `name` - db column/model attribute name
  - `displayName` - display name of the column for the user
  - `dataType` - the column's dataType - currently supports `string`, `integer`, `date`, `datetime`, `multi-select` (from provided options)
  - `options` (for datatype multi-select) - array with each array element in format { key: 'key', value: 'value' }
  - `maxItems` (for datatype multi-select) - the maximum number of values that can be selected from the options array
+ - `notFilterable` - if the same columns array is being used to populate a table (or other) but a particular column should be filterable, set notFilterable to true.
+You don't need to include notFilterable: false - that will be assumed.

 ### active-filters format